corda/corda-docs-portal/content/en/tutorials/corda/4.8/os/build-basic-cordapp/basic-cordapp-running.md

 In this first part of the process, Farmer Bob creates and issues a voucher to Peter for the apples he wishes to buy.
 He includes a description of the apples Peter requested (`Fuji4072`) and indicates that Peter is the holder of this new `AppleStamp`.

-1. Go to the `PartyA` node window and run the following command:
+1. Go to the `PartyA` node window and run the command:

 `flow start CreateAndIssueAppleStampInitiator stampDescription: Fuji4072, holder: PartyB`

 This issues the `AppleStamp` to Peter.
 Farmer Bob and Peter both will have a copy of the `AppleStamp` voucher in their vaults.

 2. Pull the data from the vault to verify if your transaction is performed correctly.
-Run the following command on both PartyA and PartyB nodes:
+Run the following command on both `PartyA` and `PartyB` nodes:

 `run vaultQuery contractStateType: com.tutorial.states.AppleStamp`